nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing event by name: `view event`

-Views the details of a specific event whose name exactly matches the given keywords.
+Views the comprehensive details, which includes points of contact, of a specific event whose name exactly matches the given keywords.

 Format: `view event KEYWORD [MORE_KEYWORDS]`